 This is not just true of children uploading pictures to their social networks, but brands who could see ill-thought-out content returning to haunt them.

-As this information can be replicated, even if the original source is deleted, brands would be wise to consider more careful social media management in order to prevent such eventualities from happening, long before they have the chance to.
+As this information can be replicated, even if the original source is deleted, brands should consider more careful social media management to prevent such eventualities from happening, long before they have the chance.

 “There is not only a danger of ‘trial by Twitter,” Lord Leveson concluded, “but also of unending punishment, and no prospect of rehabilitation via Google.”